ZirumAndBigBro/Audio-transcriptor-russian-/README.md

 pip install SpeechRecognition

+pip install torch --> for normalizer

+pip install tqdm --> for normalizer

 to work with mp3-files you will need to install ffmpeg and put it to PATH. https://github.com/FFmpeg/FFmpeg Windows installation instruction here http://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/

 Text normalization from https://github.com/snakers4/russian_stt_text_normalization is implemented here.